derf/travelynx/README.md

 Run the tests by executing `prove`.
 Use `prove -v` for debug output and `DBI_TRACE=SQL prove -v` to monitor SQL queries.

+Licensing
+---

+The copyright of individual files is documented in the file's header or in .reuse/dep5.
+The referenced licenses are stored in the LICENSES directory.

+The program code of travelynx is licensed under the terms of the GNU AGPL v3.
+HTML Templates and SASS/CSS layout are licensed under the terms of the MIT License.
+This means that you are free to host your own travelynx instance, both for personal/internal and public use, under the following conditions.

+* You are free to change HTML/SASS/CSS templates as you see fit (though you must not remove the copyright headers).
+* If you make changes to the program code, that is, a file below lib/ or a travelynx javascript file below public/static/js/, you must make those changes available to the public.

+The easiest way of making changes available is by maintaining a public fork of the Git repository.
+A tarball is also acceptable.